spierala/mini-rx-store/docs/docs/component-store.md

 ---
 id: component-store
-title: Component Store
+title: Local Store
-sidebar_label: Component Store
+sidebar_label: Local Store
 ---

-Component Store is perfect if you have to manage **local** component state.
+Local Store is perfect if you have to manage **local** component state.

 ### What is local component state?
 - State which is bound to a component
 - State which has the lifespan of a component
 - State which can exist multiple times (if the corresponding component exists multiple times)

-## Key Principles of Component Store
+## Key Principles of Local Store
-- Component Store has the same simple API as [Feature Store](fs-quick-start)
+- Local Store has the same simple API as [Feature Store](fs-quick-start)
-- Component Store state is **independent** of the global state object
+- Local Store state is **independent** of the global state object
-- Component Stores are **destroyable**
+- Local Stores are **destroyable**

 ## What's Included
-The MiniRx `ComponentStore` API:
+The MiniRx `LocalStore` API:
 - `setState()` update the state
 - `select()` select state as RxJS Observable
 - `effect()` run side effects like API calls and update state
 - `undo()` easily undo setState actions (requires the UndoExtension)
 - `destroy()` clean up all internal Observable subscriptions (e.g. from effects)
-- `tapResponse` operator: handle the response in Component Store `effect` consistently and with less boilerplate
+- `tapResponse` operator: handle the response in Local Store `effect` consistently and with less boilerplate

-Since the API of Component Store is identical to Feature Store, please refer to the [Feature Store](fs-quick-start) documentation for more details.
+Since the API of Local Store is identical to Feature Store, please refer to the [Feature Store](fs-quick-start) documentation for more details.

-## Create a Component Store
+## Create a Local Store

-There are 2 Options to create a new Component Store.
+There are 2 Options to create a new Local Store.

-### Option 1: Extend ComponentStore
+### Option 1: Extend LocalStore

 ```typescript
 import { Observable } from 'rxjs';